Editor’s Note: NaturalPetsHQ.com is supported by readers and may earn for purchases made through links in this post.

 Things can change quickly in dogs with acute pancreatitis, and hospitalization allows the doctor and technical staff to intervene when new problems arise.
 It’s tough to leave your buddy in a hospital while you wait and worry, but it could literally save your dog’s life.

 Cost of treatment will depend on the severity of the disease and whether the dog has concurrent health issues.
 Cases of mild pancreatitis may be treated on an outpatient basis with anti-nausea and pain control medications.
-The low end of costs for treating mild pancreatitis is about $200.
+The cost of treating dogs with mild pancreatitis start at about $200.

-When a dog has moderate to severe pancreatitis, hospitalization becomes necessary to save his life.
-A realistic ballpark idea of costs for treating a moderate case of pancreatitis is $1,500 to $3,500.
+Moderate to severe pancreatitis cases often require hospitalization.
+The cost of treating a moderate case of pancreatitis is $1,500 to $3,500.
 Prolonged hospitalization and the occurrence of secondary problems will add significantly to this figure.

 I practice in a large city with a moderate cost of living.
 In our local emergency pet hospitals, one day of hospitalization with a medium level of care runs about $1000 per day.
 You can see how the bill can grow quite large in less than a week’s time!

-In mild cases, alternative treatments alone may be able to control symptoms.
+In mild cases, home-based supportive treatment alone may be able to control symptoms.
 The approach to treating a dog with a mild case of acute pancreatitis is similar to the treatment for a simple case of vomiting.
-All these treatments may be used in addition to conventional treatments listed above.

 Withhold Food for 12–24 Hours